the mountains of Great Basin

 However, if you fly into Vegas and road trip from there, in less than seven hours, there are seven national parks – not to mention a whole bunch of other public lands – you can visit pretty easily.
 Here’s how to do it.

-First of all, what are the closest national parks to Las Vegas?
+With seven national parks in close proximity to Vegas, what’s the closest national park to Las Vegas?
 Death Valley National Park is the closest national park to Las Vegas.
+It’s approximately 125 miles from Las Vegas to Death Valley National Park.

-Followed by Joshua Tree National Park, Zion National Park, Bryce Canyon National Park, Grand Canyon National Park, Great Basin National Park and Yosemite National Park.
-All are five hours or less of a drive with the exception of Yosemite.
+Followed by Zion National Park, Joshua Tree National Park, Bryce Canyon National Park, Grand Canyon National Park, Great Basin National Park and Yosemite National Park.
+All are the parks are around five hours or less, with the exception of Yosemite National Park.

-Yosemite National Park is a bit further than the others but I wanted to cover it in this road trips from Las Vegas to national parks list because the route to the park via Highway 395 north and across the Tioga Pass, is one of the most underappreciated drives in the country.
+Yosemite is a bit further than the others but it is doable and I wanted to cover it in this road trips from Las Vegas to national parks list since the route via Highway 395 North and across the Tioga Pass into the park is one of the most underappreciated drives in the United States.
+If you know, you know.

 For convenience, I’ve included a map of the road trip routes as well.
-In the cases where there are several options of itineraries, I’ve highlighted my preferred route on the map.
+In the cases where several route options are available, I’ve highlighted my preferred route on the map.
+Note: You could also visit Sequoia National Park and Kings Canyon National Park from Las Vegas.
+It’s not included on this list because I have not personally road tripped it from Vegas.
+I have only visited from Los Angeles.

 Why Plan Road Trips From Las Vegas